Heatstroke and Injury Prevention

 Medically speaking, heatstroke is occurring when the core body temperature is higher than 40℃.
-However, the patient doesn’t need to have a temperature at or above 40℃ for the situation to be life-threatening.
+However, the patient doesn’t need to have a temperature at or above 40℃ for life-threatening situations.
 So while a high temperature is dangerous, a lack of a high temperature shouldn’t be a sign that nothing serious is going on (Giersch, Belval & Lopez, 2020).

-Dehydration is a condition where there is a lack of fluids in the body, or a lack of specific dissolved salts or electrolytes in that fluid, which leads to poor functioning of the body and mind.
-Dehydration can occur in a variety of ways, including illness, forgetting to drink enough water, and excessive sweating.
-Our bodies cool by sweating, but if we’re dehydrated, we can run out of the water to sweat out, and our core body temperature rises (Vic State Govt, 2015).
+Dehydration is a condition where there is a lack of fluids in the body or a lack of specific dissolved salts or electrolytes in that fluid, leading to poor body and mind function.
+Dehydration can occur in various ways, including illness, forgetting to drink enough water, and excessive sweating.
+Our bodies cool by sweating, but if we’re dehydrated, we can run out of water to sweat out, and our core body temperature rises (Vic State Govt, 2015).

 Heatstroke and dehydration can occur together, although this is not always the case.
-Both are common in our active and sporty Australian society; both in our organised sports for both children and adults, our recreational sports like surfing and hiking, and outdoors lifestyle, like beach days and backyard cricket.
+Both are common in our active and sporty Australian society; both in our organised sports for both children and adults, recreational sports like surfing and hiking, and outdoor lifestyle, like beach days and backyard cricket.

 Lack of Airflow, Crowded Conditions